 We have received loans granted under various government programs designed to minimize the economic impact of the COVID-19 pandemic (collectively, the "COVID-19 loans and grants").
-We have repaid or received forgiveness for some of these loans.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."
+We have repaid or received forgiveness for these loans.
 Our receipt of the COVID-19 loans and grants could result in adverse publicity.
 In addition, if we are later determined to have been ineligible to receive the COVID-19 loans and grants or loan forgiveness, or if we violate the terms associated with such loans and grants, including the terms governing loan forgiveness, we may be subject to significant penalties and our reputation could suffer.

-Even after this offering, we may need to raise additional capital to fund our existing operations, further develop our SOPHiA platform and products, commercialize our products and services and expand our operations.
+Even after this offering and the Concurrent Private Placement, we may need to raise additional capital to fund our existing operations, further develop our SOPHiA platform and products, commercialize our products and services and expand our operations.